NEW: Interior Ministry says the attacks bear the hallmark of al Qaeda in Iraq

 Al Qaeda in Iraq and other insurgent groups, mostly from the country’s Sunni minority, have claimed responsibility for previous attacks on Iraqi security forces and the majority Shiite population, raising fears that the violence is a precursor to the return of sectarian violence that nearly tore the country apart at the height of the war.

-“They promised us that violence would end when American troops leave Iraq, but on the contrary, things are getting worse,” college student Khalid Nima said Monday, who blamed the government for failing to stanch the violence.
+“They promised us that violence would end when American troops leave Iraq, but on the contrary, things are getting worse,” college student Khalid Nima said, pointing a finger at the government for failing to stanch the violence.
 “This is not the country where I want to plan for my future.”

-In another attack, at an Iraqi military base north of Baghdad, militants armed with mortars and small arms killed at least 15 soldiers, the officials said.
+In another attack, at an Iraqi military base north of Baghdad, militants armed with mortars and small arms killed at least 15 soldiers, according to the officials.

-Authorities reported these other incidents of violence on Monday:
+Authorities reported these other incidents of violence across Iraq on Monday:

-– At least five people were killed and 19 injured in Kirkuk by three car bombs and five roadside bombs.
+– Five people were killed and 19 injured in Kirkuk by three car bombs and five roadside bombs.

-– At least five people were killed and 22 injured when a car bomb exploded near a busy market in Diwaniya.
+– Five people were killed and 22 injured when a car bomb exploded near a busy market in Diwaniya.

-– At least three people were killed and 31 injured in a car bombing outside a popular restaurant in al-Husseiniya, a predominantly Shiite suburb in northeastern Baghdad.
+– Three people were killed and 31 injured in a car bombing outside a popular restaurant in al-Husseiniya, a predominantly Shiite suburb in northeastern Baghdad.

-– At least three people were killed and 19 hurt when a bomb struck an outdoor market in Mosul.
+– Three people were killed and 19 hurt when a bomb struck an outdoor market in Mosul.

-– At least two people were killed in the Qadisiya neighborhood of Baghdad.
+– Two people were killed in the Qadisiya neighborhood of Baghdad.

-– At least two people were killed and 11 wounded when a motorcycle rigged with a bomb exploded at an outdoor market in Muqdadiyah, in the Sunni-dominated province of Diyala.
+– Two people were killed and 11 wounded when a motorcycle rigged with a bomb exploded at an outdoor market in Muqdadiyah, in the Sunni-dominated province of Diyala.

-– At least one person was killed and nine were hurt when an attacker struck an Iraqi security patrol in Tarmiya.
+– One person was killed and nine were hurt when an attacker struck an Iraqi security patrol in Tarmiya.

-– At least one person was killed and seven were hurt by a roadside bomb in the al-Jihad neighborhood of Baghdad.
+– One person was killed and seven were hurt by a roadside bomb in the al-Jihad neighborhood of Baghdad.

-– At least one person was killed and seven were hurt by a roadside bomb in al-Baaj, west of Mosul, in northern Iraq.
+– One person was killed and seven were hurt by a roadside bomb in al-Baaj, west of Mosul, in northern Iraq.